Committee Officers 2020-2021

 - perform any other duties assigned by the Executive.

 The Law Society of Nunavut is committed to maintaining high ethical standards.
-Since November 2016, lawyers in Nunavut are obliged to follow the Model Code of Conduct.
+Since November 2016, lawyers in Nunavut are obliged to follow the Code of Professional Conduct.

 The Legal Ethics and Practice Committee fulfills the ethics aspect of its mandate by focusing on promoting the ethical standards set out in the Code.
 It is the mandate of the Discipline Committee to investigate complaints against lawyers who allegedly fail to meet those standards.

 Only licensed lawyers can practice law in Canada.
 The Law Society of Nunavut licenses its members to practice law in Nunavut if they have met the educational and professional requirements to practice law.
 Practicing law without a license is called the unauthorized practice of law.